falcosecurity/falco-website/content/en/blog/falco-okta-identity/index.md

 ![](/images/okta2.png)

-For a more efficient approach, it's advisable to select the 'User updated password in Okta' event behavior shown at the bottom of the screenshot above.
+For a more efficient approach, it's advisable to select the `User updated password in Okta` event behavior shown at the bottom of the screenshot above.
 This action will automatically narrow down the search view to display event information exclusively related to password updates in Okta.
 With this method, we can effectively set up alerts for all password update activities.

 Utilizing Falco, we can extract the precise event type value from the system log and incorporate it into a Falco rule.